Articles on South Carolina Law

 Imagine you make a terrible mistake and decide to drive after you had too much to drink.
-One bad decision can ruin lives: your life and the life of the passengers in your vehicle and any other victims.
+One bad decision can ruin lives: your life, the life of any passenger in your vehicle, and any other victims.
 9 out of 10 times you may be fine, but on this particular night, you come across a DUI checkpoint and you blow over the limit.

-What happens next can be inconvenient, and in many cases, outright unfair.
-The Law Office of Susan E. Williams is here to make sure you know all the options available to you when you experience an alcohol-related incident on the roadway.
+What happens next can be terrifying, inconvenient, and in many cases, outright unfair.
+The Law Office of Susan E. Williams is familiar with the options available to you when you experience an alcohol-related incident on the roadway.

 In this article, you’ll learn: